Skip to main content

 Changes to Base Rates

-Rate cases are a formal process that allow the NCUC to review and approve changes requested by NRLP.
+A Rate Case allows the NCUC to review and approve changes requested by NRLP.
 The NCUC ensures that the proposed rates are reasonable, necessary and in the public interest.
 NRLP cannot change base rates without Commission approval.

 Customers are kept informed through the rate case process and are given opportunities to address concerns directly to approval authorities.